Nicki Minaj Is Embarrassed By Meek Mill Following His Airport Feud

 “She thinks it’s ridiculous that Meek got in trouble and is embarrassed for him over the incident.
 Even if he was justified or was going something out of self-defense, he should have a bodyguard to take of situations like that so he doesn’t get in hot water.
 People are going to blame the celebrity every time until proven otherwise, and she thinks he’s stupid for allowing things to get this far,” an insider told HollywoodLife.com exclusively.

 At least the 34-year-old rapper won’t be included in the backlash that follows Meek Mill around due to his rowdy behavior.
-In fact, tension is gripping the former lovers after Nicki released her track, “Regret In Your Tears”.
+In fact, tension is gripping the former lovers after Nicki released her track, “Regret In Your Tears.”
 Responding to Nicki’s diss track, Meek Mill joined in on the feud of Nicki and Remy Ma.
 It’s undeniably getting complicated!

 The source added, “Nicki is SO glad that she isn’t with Meek anymore.
 She wouldn’t want the collateral damage in the press she would have received if they were still dating.”